felixangell/mac/mac-improved/README.md

 MAC is a really simple virtual machine.
 It's written in C and is [as of writing this] only one small C file.

-This is the more advanced version, you can pass it files, for instance this file is `test.mac`:
+This is the more advanced version, it has more instructions and you can pass it files, for instance this file is `test.mac`:

 	1 5 2 1
 	5 2 1 5